calblueprint/dccentralkitchen/docs/shared/future.md

 ## Final thoughts

 There is still a lot of potential for this app!
 Not every need or stretch feature could be addressed, and only minimal testing was conducted due to remote constraints.
-Having more varied user testing with more diverse users would shed light onto what future features would be useful for the Healthy Corners Rewards app.
+Having more varied user testing with more diverse users would shed light onto what future features would be useful for the Healthy Corners app.

 Ultimately, we hope this app is able to grow to serve more users' needs and wants.